Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 Among the qualities of a good tutor lies the psychological approach.
 Put yourself in your student’s shoes and ask yourself questions about what to do differently to get the best results.

 Build a relationship of trust so that your student can help you as much as you help them.
-Openness in the teacher-pupil relationship is key to maintaining a positive atmosphere.
+Openness in the teacher-pupil relationship is key to maintaining a positive and productive atmosphere in which the student feels safe to address any concerns they may have or ask about anything they don’t understand.

 Try to have routine appointments with your students so you can follow their progress in the long term.
 This is the best way to achieve the student’s goals since they tend to work harder when they know they are being tracked, and the longer you follow them, the better you will get to know them!